Learn how to start a farmers market, or join an existing one as a vendor.

 It's a good idea to learn more about the rules and regulations for running a farmers market.
 You need to find a location and a manager before you can start a farmers market.

-If you are looking to start a new farmers market — or renew an existing market — please complete this form:
+If you are looking to start a new farmers market — or renew an existing market — you need to complete our manager form:

 Give us your application